Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: From Potential to Principles: Identifiability Guarantee

 \begin{theorem} ($\mathcal{L}$ converges to the symmetric cross-entropy) Under the assumptions defined in Eq. \eqref{eq: gener_convex} for the proposed latent partial causal model, the necessary condition $\mathbf{f}_x \circ \mathbf{g}_x = \mathbf{f}_t \circ \mathbf{g}_t$, denoted as $\mathbf{h}$, for the optimal normalized multimodal contrastiveloss given by Eq. \eqref{eq: asyloss} leads to the following reduction of the loss itself:

 where $H$ is the cross entropy, the conditional distributions $q_\mathbf{h}(\mathbf{z}_t|\mathbf{z}_x)$ and $q(\mathbf{z}_x|\mathbf{z}_t)$ are parameterized by the following:

 \end{theorem} with

-\paragraph{Bridge Between Modalities} In convex bodies, Theorem \ref{theory: convex}, introduced for the first time in this work, plays a key role in bridging multimodal contrastive learning with traditional contrastive learning by addressing the asymmetric challenges arising from modality differences.
-Building on this theorem, we can seamlessly extend the findings of Theorem 5 from the single-modal context \cite{zimmermann2021contrastive} to the multimodal setting, as follows:
+\paragraph{Bridge Between Modalities} In convex bodies, Theorem \ref{theory: convex}, introduced for the first time in this work, plays a key role in bridging MMCL with traditional contrastive learning by addressing the asymmetric challenges arising from modality differences.
+Building on this theorem, we have: